 Steps:

-- Here, we will need at least two Excel sheets.
-One is for the selection of a shop and the others are for storing accounts history.
+• Here, we will need at least two Excel sheets.
+One is for the selection of a shop and the other is for storing account history.

-- You may use Button or Shapes in this case.
+• You may use Buttons or Shapes in this case.

-- Next, create your Excel chart for accounts maintenance in a new sheet.
+• Next, create your Excel chart for account maintenance in a new sheet.
 In my case, the sheet name is Shop A. Use the SUM function as we did in the previous method to calculate the total amounts.

 Thus you can maintain multiple accounts in Excel sheet format.